About the programme

 Law – Trademark Law, Contracts & Agreements

-The detailed programme of the ten workshops, which will take place between August and November 2018 in the FCG showroom in Bikini Berlin, is available for download.
+The detailed programme of the eleven workshops, which will took place between August and November 2018 in the FCG showroom in Bikini Berlin, is available for download.

 An initiative of the Fashion Council Germany in cooperation with the Berlin Senate Department for Economics, Energy and Business.